khast3x/khast3x.github.io/_posts/2018-02-05-Android-Quad9.md

 Android phones are easy targets for anyone with a little Google-Fu.
 The [number](https://github.com/AaronVigal/Metasploit-Android) [of](https://github.com/giovannicolonna/msfvenom-backdoor-android) [tools](https://github.com/AhMyth/AhMyth-Android-RAT) [to](https://github.com/Screetsec/TheFatRat) [generate](https://github.com/DoctorsHacking/Argus-RAT) Android payloads on github alone is getting ridiculous (btw, each word is a link to a *different* tool).

 I'll be illustrating a simple and very effective way to harden your Android phone **without** root.
-You can find a demo bellow.
+You can find a demo below.

-We're going to filter all DNS queries through a selection of blacklists, and finally query the Quad9 DNS servers.
+We're going to filter *all* "Domain Name" queries through a selection of blacklists locally, and finally query the Quad9 DNS servers instead of your default server provided by your ISP.
 This will be done transparently with a local VPN, and will apply to all outbound connections (so even applications that run in the background).

 For those not familiar with Quad9, here's a quick recap: